top of page

 On this course we teach you skills, knowledge, and practical applications, and support you as you move forward to regenerate your own soil and/or establish your own enterprise.

-Growing your own microbes will be a central part of the course, and different approaches to this will be covered in both theory and practical sessions.
+Growing your own microbes will be a central part of the course, and different approaches to this will be covered.

 The course will suit a variety of abilities and we give one to one support.
-It will involve reading and discussion and the microscope work requires some concentration and patience!
+It will involve reading and discussion.
 We welcome people from a variety of backgrounds, subsidies can be given for a range of reasons, please get in touch.

 Please get in touch for further details.